-When choosing a home loan, it’s important to consider what will best suit your needs now and what will offer flexibility into the future.
+When choosing a home loan, it’s important to remember that not all loans are created equal.
+There are a range of features and part of deciding on the best home loan for you is figuring out what will best suit your needs now and into the future.

-For example, if the amount borrowed is $200,000 and the balance of the nominated offset account is $20,000, interest will be calculated on $180,000.
+Essentially, this allows you to use your savings to reduce the interest on your loan.
+You link a transaction account to your home loan, and the balance is offset against the amount owing on the home loan so you are only charged interest on that lesser amount.
+For example, if you borrowed $200,000 and the balance of the nominated offset account is $20,000, interest will be calculated on $180,000.
 Keep in mind, offset is not usually available during fixed rate periods and interest is not separately earned on the savings account.

 - Redraw facility

-Redraw is a feature available with most home loans.
-When you pay extra funds into your loan above the required minimum repayments, the additional funds can be withdrawn at a later stage.
-This allows extra repayments to be made to reduce the interest payable on the loan, whilst allowing future access to these funds if required.
-Some lenders will charge for redraw so it’s important to check fees and charges associated with features on your loan and aim for a redraw facility that won’t cost you.
+Available with most home loans, redraw allows you to withdraw from any additional repayments (over and above the minimum required) you make.
+This means you can make extra repayments to reduce the interest payable on the loan, whilst allowing future access to these funds if the need arises.
+Note: some banks will charge for redraw so it’s important to check fees and charges and aim for a redraw facility that won’t cost you.

 - Introductory rates

-Some lenders may provide introductory or ‘honeymoon’ interest rates for a specified period.
-While these may be attractive, make sure you keep an eye on any fees or interest rate changes once this period is over to ensure your loan is still competitive and meets your needs.
+You may see introductory or ‘honeymoon’ interest rates from time to time.
+These rates are usually lower and are only available for a specified period.
+While attractive, make sure you keep an eye on any fees or interest rate changes once this period is over to ensure your loan is still competitive and meets your needs.

 - Fixed rate break costs